AnnaWu23/Fullstack-Practice/README.md

 1. **Registration Form**

-   - A responsive registration form built with HTML, CSS, and JavaScript
+   - A responsive form built with HTML5 and CSS3
+   - Includes basic and additional information fields
-   - Features form validation and modern styling
+   - Features form validation and modern UI design

 2. **Responsive Ordered List**
-   - A responsive ordered list implementation
-   - Demonstrates CSS Grid and Flexbox techniques
+   - Utilizes advanced CSS features like variables, counters, and pseudo-elements
+   - Implements dynamic color calculation and progress bar effects
+   - Fully responsive design for all devices

 ## Features